 Starting a business can be surprisingly expensive.
 Oftentimes, you find yourself having to lay down significant amounts of investment capital before you have even begun trading.
 If your business model depends on the use of a business vehicle this is likely to be one of the largest expenses you face during the startup phase.
 Whether it’s a car, a van, or even a minibus, securing a business vehicle can be an expensive proposition.

-You can always buy a vehicle outright if you are in a position to do so, of course, but you also have the option of leasing the vehicle and making monthly payments instead of paying a large lump sum.
+You can always buy a vehicle outright if you are in a position to do so, of course, but you also have the option of leasing the vehicle by using a service such as EZLease for lease accounting, and making monthly payments instead of paying a large lump sum.

 What’s the Difference Between Buying and Leasing?

 When you buy a vehicle, it becomes your property, you own it outright.
 On the other hand, if you lease a vehicle then you pay a certain amount each month to use it.
-It’s akin to the difference between renting a flat and buying it outright.
+The difference between leasing a car vs buying is akin to the difference between renting a flat and buying it outright.

 If you want to buy a vehicle outright then you will either need to pay for it upfront or you will need to take out a loan on it.
 This may involve monthly payments towards the cost of the vehicle in a similar way to a lease, but with the difference that these payments go towards the overall cost of the vehicle and you will own the vehicle at the end of it.